Overconsumption: Counteractions

 The most obvious solution to the issue of overconsumption is to simply slow the rate at which materials are becoming depleted.
 From a capitalistic point of view, less consumption has negative effects on economies and so instead, countries must look to curb consumption rates but also allow for new industries, such as renewable energy and recycling technologies, to flourish and deflect some of the economic burdens.
 Some movements think that a reduction in consumption in some cases can benefit the economy and society.
 They think that a fundamental shift in the global economy may be necessary to account for the current change that is taking place or that will need to take place.
 Movements and lifestyle choices related to stopping overconsumption include: anti-consumerism, freeganism, green economics, ecological economics, degrowth, frugality, downshifting, simple living, minimalism, the slow movement, and thrifting.

 Many consider the final target of the movements as arriving to a steady-state economy in which the rate of consumption is optimal for health and environment.

-Recent grassroots movements have been coming up with creative ways to decrease the number of goods we consume.
-The Freecycle Network is a network of people in one's community that are willing to trade goods for other goods or services.
-It is a new take on thrifting while still being beneficial to both parties.
+Recent grassroots movements have worked to find new ways to minimize consumption.
+The Freecycle Network, as one such method, is a network of people in one's community that are willing to trade goods for other goods or services.
+Not dissimilar to thrifting, it reduces the introduction of new consumables to a community.

 Other researchers and movements such as the Zeitgeist Movement suggest a new socioeconomic model which, through a structural increase of efficiency, collaboration and locality in production as well as effective sharing, increased modularity, sustainability and optimal design of products, are expected to reduce resource-consumption.
 Solutions offered include consumers using market forces to influence businesses towards more sustainable manufacturing and products.

 Another way to reduce consumption is to slow population growth by improving family planning services worldwide.
 In developing countries, more than 200 million women do not have adequate access.
 Women's empowerment in these countries will also result in smaller families.

 Reducing resource consumption requires a fundamental shift away from selfish, consumer-oriented values towards pro-social values that motivate people to work towards limiting consumption in order to achieve environmental sustainability and promote the development and acceptance of economic and social policies aimed at curbing consumption levels.

 Mindful consumption encourages individuals to moderate excessive acquisition and repetitive consumption by aligning their behavior with broader social and environmental goals.
 Emphasizing socially relevant benefits can help highlight the sustainable purpose of these services, thereby curbing overconsumption.